 3. Secure your most valuable resources in a Private Subnet

-The private subnet is the subnet in which we are going to deploy the resources we don’t want outsiders to have access to.
+The private subnet is the subnet to which we are going to deploy the resources we don’t want outsiders to have access.
 In this case, our database will be only accessible by the application.

 4. Leave your public resources in the AWS Public Subnet

-The public subnet is the subnet in which we are going to deploy the resources we want to make public — like the server for our Website.
+The public subnet is the subnet in which we will deploy the resources we want to make public — like the server for our Website.

 5. Store your WordPress content on AWS S3